shivamsaboo17/MyMachine/Algos/README.md

 > Our mission is to spread the power of AI.
-Training the machines to create stuff is our Caffeine
+Training the machines to create stuff is our Caffeine.

 ## How to contribute:
-* Create a folder with the name of respective algorithm
+* Create a folder with the name of respective algorithm.
-* Add your code there
+* Add your code there.
-* Create a folder of Test cases and include your test cases there
+* Create a folder of Test cases and include your test cases there.
-* Follow proper indentation
+* Follow proper indentation.
-* Create a README file for your work
+* Create a README file for your work.